Social Security Disability Lawyers in St. Petersburg

 - You’ve accumulated sufficient work credits to qualify for benefits

 Typically, you can’t claim SSDI benefits if you’re able to continue working.
 If your earnings average more than $1,310 per month in 2021, you won’t qualify for Social Security disability benefits.
-A higher earnings rate applies for blind individuals.
+A higher earnings rate applies to blind individuals.

 What Qualifies as a Disability Under the SSDI Rules?